kvarak/dnd/docs/_Classes/sorcerer.md

 Your familiarity with the desert sands has allowed you to learn when to alter it and when to know if the heat is playing tricks with your mind.
 You learn the *air mastery* cantrip and have advantage on checks made to identify illusions.

 ### Shield of the Sands
-By 6th level, you have acclimated to the heats of the desert, as well as the venomous animals and poisonous plants that reside within it.
+You have acclimated to the heats of the desert, as well as the venomous animals and poisonous plants that reside within it.
 You gain resistance to fire and poison damage.

 Additionally, you may call upon the sands of the desert to shield you from incoming blows.
 As an ***action***, you can spend 3 sorcery points to create a magical shield of swirling sand on yourself that lasts until you start a long rest.
 The sand shield has hit points equal to twice your sorcerer level.
 Whenever you take damage, the sand shield takes the damage instead.
 If this damage reduces the ward to 0 hit points, you take any remaining damage.